 Another problem with incineration is that fugitive emissions are often released by “tipping floors,” or the areas where the waste collects before it goes into the stack.
 The waste begins to decompose and releases toxic chemicals into the open air, threatening worker health and safety and impacting nearby neighborhoods.

+The myth of waste-to-energy.
 Incinerators are the most common practice of waste-to-energy, or the process of generating energy through waste treatment.
-Waste-to-energy is bad news, as the process releases many pollutants like mercury, lead, arsenic, and carbon monoxide into the air we breathe.
+Waste-to-energy facilities are often sold as renewable energy source, but the truth is that waste-to-energy is bad news.
+The process releases many pollutants like mercury, lead, arsenic, and carbon monoxide into the air we breathe.
 Communities are then faced with health concerns like cancers, respiratory diseases, and birth defects.
 Not only is waste-to-energy harmful to the health of neighboring communities, but it is also expensive.
 Trash incinerators are the most expensive energy source.

+The harms of gasification, pyrolysis, and more.
 Gasification, pyrolysis, and plasma arc technologies are marketed by industry as a “green” method of waste management, but this is not true.
+Gasification and pyrolysis are considered to be “green” because they are sold as an alternative to fossil fuels.
+Burning waste, however, is not environmentally sound since toxins are still released into the air.
 These facilities burn waste with little or no oxygen, making them very similar to traditional incinerators.
 Also like incinerators, gasification facilities release toxic ash into the air that harms our health and environment.
-Gasification and pyrolysis are considered to be “green” because they allow energy to be produced from burning waste instead of fossil fuels.
-Burning waste, however, is not environmentally sound since toxins are still released into the air.
-There are safer energy alternatives that produce energy at lower prices like wind and water energy.
+There are safer energy alternatives that produce energy at lower prices like wind and solar energy.
 Gasification diverts energy and resources away from cleaner energy sources and recycling efforts.

 For more information on incineration, gasification, pyrolysis, and plasma arc technologies, see An Industry Blowing Smoke: 10 Reasons Why Gasification, Pyrolysis & Plasma Incineration Are Not “Green Solutions”.